SMART on FHIR: Unleashing the Potential of Health Data

 What is the Future of SMART on FHIR?

-The future of SMART on FHIR in healthcare looks promising.
+The future of SMART on FHIR in healthcare is well established.
 The SMART team has successfully lobbied for language in the 21st Century Cures Act that requires a universal API for health information technology, providing access to all elements of a patient’s record with no special effort.
 Now for ONC-certified health IT, SMART’s API is now a requirement, and health systems that accept Medicare or Medicaid must also adopt SMART.

 In addition, the SMART ecosystem is continually expanding with the development of new projects.
 CDS Hooks, launched in 2015, allows for third-party decision support services to be triggered.
 The Sandbox, federally funded in 2016, provides de-identified data to support app development and demonstration.